ramofabian/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Implement (Pattern A) Listing Messages in Message Group into Application
 :white_check_mark: DONE.
-The pattern A describes the needed paramteres to list messages within message group as it is shown in the picture below:
+The pattern A describes the needed parameters to list messages within message group as it is shown in the picture below:

 <p align="center"><img src="assets/week5/patter_a.png" alt="accessibility text" width="500"></p>

-To implment the pattern A, the following changes were done in backend and frontend side:
+To implement the pattern A, the following changes were done in backend and frontend side:
 - From backend side:
-    - Make sure that local DynamoDB and Postgres are running with the `schema` and `seed` informationation already loaded
+    - Make sure that local DynamoDB and Postgres are running with the `schema` and `seed` information already loaded
     -  `ddb.py` was adapted to list conversations from old to new and add mor conditions to return messages which were created this year.
-Also the function `list_message_groups` was adedd to extract and return the list of messages.
+Also the function `list_message_groups` was added to extract and return the list of messages.
     -  `app.py` was adapted to receive the http request with user uuid and route it to `messages.py` service.
     -   `message_groups.py` and `messages.py` service was adapted to return the list of messages with: display name, created at and message information.
 - From fronted side:
     - `frontend-react-js/src/App.js` the endpoint MessageGroupPage was modifed from `handle` to accept `message_group_uuid`
-    - `MessageGroupItem.js`, `MessageGroupPage.js` were modifed to accept `message_group_uuid` and make the request.
+    - `MessageGroupItem.js`, `MessageGroupPage.js` were modified to accept `message_group_uuid` and make the request.

 Execution log: